 At Seventh Generation, we make diapers that offer amazing leak protection, and we make them with the focus on sustainable ingredient choices your family has come to expect, and trust from Seventh Generation.
 This means we leave out ingredients such as lotions, fragrances, and chlorine processing and include ingredients like FSC(R) certified materials in our entire line of diapers.
 Why?
 It's simple.
 No chlorine process helps prevent toxins from entering our waterways and FSC(R) materials help protect our forests for future generations to come.
 These attributes have always been true for Seventh Generation Free & Clear Diapers.

 Seventh Generation diapers are made with 0% chlorine bleaching, 0% lotions, 0% fragrances and are hypoallergenic - attributes they share with Pampers Pure, which also leaves out parabens, are made without natural rubber latex, or any EU 26 allergens.
-They also feature an enhanced soft outer cover, an absorbent core and top sheet, a wetness indicator, a printed back sheet made without dyes, and are made from premium cotton and plant-based fibers.
-Seventh Generation diapers are also designed with baby's sensitive skin in mind
+They also feature an enhanced soft outer cover, an absorbent core and top sheet, a printed back sheet made without dyes, and are made from premium cotton and plant-based fibers.
+Seventh Generation diapers are also designed with baby's sensitive skin in mind.

 Reducing our carbon footprint has been part of Seventh Generation’s mission from day one, and while our diapers offer exceptional performance, we take pride in the sustainable manufacturing choices we make before our diapers even reach your baby’s bum.
 For example, our diaper box packaging is made from 85% post-consumer recycled materials, compared to 33% in Pampers Pure diaper box packaging.